INVESTING IN THE FUTURE OF HOOKSETT

 The Precinct identifies infrastructure vulnerabilities and associated costs in annual updates to its 10-year Capital Improvement Plan (CIP).
 The current CIP focuses on the most pressing and important infrastructure needs identified by the State as requiring immediate attention.
 Those needs include tank replacement, new source development, emergency connection(s), meter upgrades, and water main and pump house improvements.
 The Precinct frequently provides detailed overviews of CIP issues in public informational sessions and meetings.
 To schedule a session, please contact our office.

 The first steps in addressing the critical CIP needs are being completed.
 Finishing the job, however, will require a significant long-term financial commitment.
 The Precinct has always prided itself on providing affordable service, and is committed to continuing to do so while also properly planning for a strong future relative to funding.
-The Water Commissioners believe we can effectively complete the CIP tasks in the coming years through a creative combination of trust fund reserves, land leasing revenues, low-interest loans, rate/fee restructuring and modest annual rate/fee updates.
+The Water Commissioners believe we can effectively complete the CIP tasks in the coming years through a creative combination of trust fund reserves, land leasing revenues, low-interest loans, grants and modest annual rate/fee updates.

 “Water is our most valuable natural asset, and if we manage it well, our water offers New Hampshire a competitive advantage.
 It supports and is vital to a healthy environment, individuals, communities and the state economy.
 In short, New Hampshire lives on water.” - NH Water Sustainability Commission